johnv02139/sanka/docs/Builtin-Types.md

     var s = new String(arr);
 ~~~

+_[jv] "array" hasn't been defined yet, though; maybe swap the sections_

 An application may choose to interpret these bytes as UTF-8,
 unicode, etc., but this support is not built into the language.

+_[jv] Seems unfortunate.
+Also, even for bytes, normally you'd want them to
+  be unsigned bytes.
+If you're saying programs can try to interpret them
+  as other things, but their values go from 0 to 127 to -255 to -128, it's hard
+  to see them as useful values beyond 127_

+_[jv] what about accessing "characters"?
+Just use normal array access?_

 Since `String` is builtin to the language, it supports the comparison
 operators `==`, `<`, `>`, etc. These work by doing a byte-by-byte
 comparison between two Strings.
 The bytes have no particular meaning
 as characters or letters.
 They are compared as integers.

+_[jv] Ah, but there is no byte 132!_

 If `s1` and `s2` are the same sequence of bytes, then `s1 == s2`.